omorefe/potential-guacamole/README.md

 Also great question!
 I haven't wrote instructions yet, but when I do I will tell you

-## Where do I go if I have a question/find a bug?
+## Where do I go if I have a suggestion, question, or find a bug?

 Go to the [issues](https://github.com/OfficialAwesomeDude/potential-guacamole/issues) section of my repository, and put it there.
 Thank you for letting us know about it!